 How to clean clear retainers

 Do not use toothpaste, mouthwash, or other cleaning agents that may discolour your clear retainers.
 Soaking them in cool water is a better idea, or purchase retainer cleaners specifically designed for clear devices (see some recommendations below).
-It is also advisable to regularly floss and brush your teeth to minimise debris buildup.

 How to clean Invisalign retainers